 a) This application is ALWAYS FREE !!
 If you’re asked to pay, you’re on the wrong site!

 c) Applying for Federal Student Financial Aid is optional.
-The Houghton Lake and Cadillac
+The Cadillac

-Institute of Cosmetology do not participate in the Federal Student Loan programs so the
+Institute of Cosmetology does not participate in the Federal Student Loan programs so the

 only Federal funding a student could qualify for is the Federal Pell Grant which is gift aid

 and does not need to be paid back under most circumstances.

 3) Make a Registration appointment by calling 231-775-3642.